October 9 is National Pet Obesity Awareness Day!

 Get our free mobile app

-Here are some key points about pet obesity:
+Here are some quick facts about pet obesity:

-1. Health Risks: Obesity can lead to a range of health problems in pets, including diabetes, arthritis, heart disease, respiratory issues, high blood pressure, and certain types of cancer.
-It can also reduce a pet's lifespan.
+• Health Risks: Obesity can cause diabetes, arthritis, heart disease, high blood pressure, respiratory issues, and certain cancers.
+It can also shorten your pet’s life.

-2. Symptoms: Signs of obesity in pets include excessive weight gain, difficulty moving or playing, reluctance to exercise, and a visible layer of fat covering the ribs and spine.
-In severe cases, pets may become lethargic.
+• Symptoms: Signs include noticeable weight gain, difficulty moving, reluctance to exercise, and a layer of fat covering the ribs and spine.
+Lethargy can also occur in severe cases.

-3. Breeds at Risk: Some dog breeds, such as Labrador Retrievers, Beagles, and Basset Hounds, are genetically predisposed to obesity.
-Cats, especially indoor cats with limited exercise, are also susceptible.
+• Breeds at Risk: Some dogs, like Labs, Beagles, and Basset Hounds, are genetically more prone to obesity.
+Indoor cats are also at high risk.

-4. Consequences for Cats: Obesity is particularly concerning in cats, as it can lead to a condition called hepatic lipidosis (fatty liver disease), which can be life-threatening.
+• Consequences for Cats: For cats, obesity can lead to hepatic lipidosis (fatty liver disease), which can be life-threatening.

-5. Long-Term Care: Preventing and managing pet obesity is an ongoing commitment.
-It requires regular veterinary checkups, maintaining a balanced diet, consistency in feeding and exercise routines to help pets maintain a healthy weight throughout their lives.
+• Long-Term Care: Preventing obesity requires consistent vet checkups, a balanced diet, and regular exercise to help pets stay at a healthy weight.

 VHS Tapes That Sold For Shocking Amounts of Money